 Spring (2.0 credits)

-Applied Learning Experiences (ALE) (See extended information below)
+Applied Learning Experiences (ALE) (Summer of first and second year-see extended information below)

 LAM 558 - Applied Learning Experience: Animal Facility Experience – 6 credits; 8 weeks (approximately 280 hours); summer